-- If a urinary tract infection is diagnosed, your veterinarian may choose to perform a culture of the bacteria to determine the best course of antibiotics to treat the infection.
+- If a urinary tract infection is diagnosed, your veterinarian may choose to perform a culture and sensitivity to determine the best course of antibiotics to treat the infection.

-- X-ray or ultrasound may be performed to check for kidney or bladder stones or evaluate the kidney.
+- X-ray or ultrasound to check for kidney or bladder stones or evaluate the kidney size and shape.

-- Urine specific gravity to check how concentrated the urine is.
+- Urine specific gravity to check the concentration of the cat’s urine.
 Cats with kidney disease often have very diluted urine.

 - Kidney biopsy.

 Treatment depends on the underlying cause.

-- Diabetes: Low protein diet, and where necessary, insulin injections.
+- Low protein diet, and where necessary, insulin injections.

 - Acute kidney disease: Find and treat the underlying cause such as poisoning, treating urinary blockages and supportive care.

 - Chronic kidney disease: Low protein and phosphorous diet, phosphorous binders and medications to manage nausea and blood pressure.